Women in Tanzania: Legal rights and parliamentary representation

 The nation's 1977 constitution guarantees women equal protection under the law and prohibits discrimination based on gender.

 The 1971 Law of Marriage Act set the legal age for marriage at 15 for girls and 18 for boys.
 Though the intention behind this discrepancy was supposed to account for the difference in martial responsibilities between men and women, in 2016, a case to raise the legal age for girls to 18 was petitioned by Rebeca Gyumi, the founder and executive director of the msichana initiative – an NGO that advocates for the rights of women.
 With no legal recourse on the part of the opposition, the High Court directed the government to raise the legal age to 18 for girls, aligning the legal age for both genders.
 The government filed an appeal in 2019 but the High Court upheld their ruling.
 Tanzania does not maintain official statistics on child marriage, but human rights organizations estimate that the country still has one of the highest rates of child marriages in the world.

 The Tanzanian Sexual Offences Special Provisions Act explicitly excludes marital rape as a criminal offence.

 On a more positive note – In 1985, Tanzania was one of the first countries to establish a women's quota for parliament and the number of reserved-seats and female members of parliament has steadily increased since.
 Female members of parliament are elected indirectly: political parties provide a list with their female candidates to the Electoral Commission before the elections and the distribution of the reserved-seats is carried out proportionally between all parties that gain more than 5% of the popular vote.This quota-system was not intended to be established permanently and female politicians can switch from a reserved-seat to a constituency seat in subsequent elections.
 In all the past elections however, the number of women gaining a constituency seat has been significantly lower than the number of women who gained a reserved-seat.

-Nevertheless, on 19 March 2021, Samia Suluhu Hassan became the first female president of Tanzania – once again putting them ahead of most other nations in, at least, the displayed pursuit of female empowerment.
+On 19 March 2021, Samia Suluhu Hassan became the first female president of Tanzania.